dawehner/livefyre/README.txt

     -LinkBack to latest posts

 Simple Installation
-1. Download and install the Livefyre module into your respective sites directory (sites/all/modules).
+1. Download and install the Livefyre module into your modules directory (sites/all/modules).
-2. Enable the module in admin/build/modules
+2. Enable the module at admin/modules
 3. Register your site at http://livefyre.com
-4. Visit admin/settings/livefyre and set your configuration options depending on what you registered with on Livefyre.
+4. Visit admin/config/livefyre and set your configuration options depending on what you registered with on Livefyre.

 This module inserts Livefyre comments into your site via javascript.
 Currently,